praneethnamburi/blender-ScriptViz/apps/tutorial_introBlenderDev/README.md

 1. Open the pnTutorial project in VSCode
 2. Change the font size of text
 3. Attach F6 keyboard shortcut to the command blender.runScript
+4. Snippets: Create a snippet for importing commonly used modules.
-4. Find the paths for blender, python, node and git executables (where/which)
+5. Find the paths for blender, python, node and git executables (where/which)
     - Use the keyboard shortcut to toggle the terminal
-5. Attach shift+F6 to run the command 'python test1.py'
+6. Attach shift+F6 to run the command python test1.py
-6. Run blender from the terminal.
+7. Run blender from the terminal.
-7. Run blender using the blender extension.
+8. Run blender using the blender extension.

-- Data visualization
-- Behavior analysis
-- Atlas loading and manipulation

 ### Section 3.
 Workflow setup

-- Environment variables
-- Check paths: blender, python, node, git
-- Check tool
+Exercise:

-- Managing python packages
+- Install packages using the _requirementsCheck.py script

 ### Section 4.
-Coding for blender 101
+Coding in blender

-### Section 5.
-Using the bpn module
+Exercises:

+1. (Msh) Add a cube to the scene.
+Double its size programatically.
+   - (Msh part 2) Matrix multiplication
+2. (Props) Console, then VSCode.
+Query the objects in the scene.
-### Section 6.
-Functional programming in python
+3. (ReportDelta) Functional programming in python.

-### Section 7.
-Using decorators to turn a class into a database of class instances
+4. Functional programming part 2 - Turn a class into a database of class instances.
+5. Load marmoset atlas meshes into blender.
+6. Visualize behavior data in blender.